MasssiveJuice08/Morrowind-Modding-with-MassiveJuice_Content/02 Reference Notes/Omnivore/2024-04/How to use font-face in CSS - CSS-Tricks.md

 ---
 id: 1e307955-a6e9-45ad-a1e4-08a3e9c6feb4
 title: |
-  How to use @font-face in CSS | CSS-Tricks - CSS-Tricks
+  How to use font-face in CSS - CSS-Tricks
 author: |
   Chris Coyier
 tags: